laughedelic/literator/README.md

 ## Demo/Documentation

-You can see the result of running Literator on it's own sources in the [docs/src/](docs/src/) folder.
+You can see the result of running Literator on its own sources in the [docs/src/](docs/src/) folder.
 See [library docs](docs/src/lib/) for example.

 ## FAQ